• About

 Why?
 Why did I reciprocate in this way?
 Why didn’t I say to Jack, “well, if we’re going to be in partnership, they need to do their due diligence.”
 I didn’t say that because I knew that Jack had come to me with a simple and vulnerable request.
 I wanted to honor that and my values first.
 The lawyers came second.

 I take the values and norms that I instill in my teams just as seriously as I want them to do.
-I walk my talk and if don’t, I want people to call me out on it.
+I walk my talk and if I don’t, I want people to call me out on it.
 Our team values don’t just hang in framed photos on the walls in our offices.
 Our company values reflect our personal values and guide our teams, decisions and visions for ourselves and partners.

-Two of those norms are be who you say you are and when you say you’re going to do something, do it.
-Pretty simple but they make a world of difference when you live into them day after day.
+Two of those norms are being who you say you are and when you say you’re going to do something, do it.
+Pretty simple, but they make a world of difference when you live into them day after day.
 When you live your values, people know where they stand with you; they trust you; they trust your word; and everyone from your teams to your vendors and partners, begin to rely on your consistency and constancy.

 From the beginning, I knew that my relationship with Jack was not transactional.
 Transactional relationships especially in the workplace, are necessary to move the needle in your business.
 But longevity in a partnership and in an organization is born of more than just transactions.
 In order for a partnership to survive and thrive it needs a foundation of trust, communication, clarity of intention and transparency.
 Those qualities, by the way, are core values at Optimize Practice Services.
 Read more about our values here.